Power Decoding Reed--Solomon Codes Up to the Johnson Radius: Failure Behaviour

-That example was found by random generation of error vectors of weight 9, after roughly $47\ 000$ successful decoding trials.
-As an aside, the failure probability bound of \cref{prop:failure_prob_23} yields a number greater than 1 for this code, parameters and number of errors.
+This last example was found by random generation of error vectors of weight 9, after roughly $47\ 000$ successful decoding trials.
+As an aside, the failure probability bound of \cref{prop:failure_prob_23} gives the trivial bound 1 for the failure probability in this case.